gnolang/blog/posts/test6-announcement.md

 ## GovDAO V3: Advancing gno.land’s Governance Model

 The beta mainnet GovDAO will launch with a small group of Tier 1 (T1) members, tasked with governance oversight and advancing the progressive decentralization of governance over the next seven years.
-The goal is to expand to a 70-member T1 body, with T2 and T3 groups increasing decentralization over time.
+The goal is to expand to atleast a 70-member T1 body, with T2 and T3 groups increasing decentralization over time.

 GovDAO V3 overhauls gno.land’s previous governance iterations to support the finalized governance [specifications](https://gist.github.com/jaekwon/918ad325c4c8f7fb5d6e022e33cb7eb3) by implementing: